kartik-v/bootstrap-fileinput/README.md

 For all the events other than ones mentioned above, you can set a custom validation error which will be triggered just before upload is initiated.

 This will enable you to add your additional custom validations to enhance the fileinput to be used for innumerous scenarios.
-It will allow an ability to return an associative object with any of the fileinput events (except the error events and the `filebatchuploadsuccess` or `filebatchuploadcomplete`) e.g. `change`, `fileselect`, `filepreupload`, `filebatchpreupload` etc.
+It will allow an ability to return an associative object with any of the fileinput events (except the events above) e.g. `change`, `fileselect`, `filepreupload`, `filebatchpreupload` etc.

 The object can return the following keys: